dgchachlakis/MMSE-based-autocorrelation-sampling-for-coprime-arrays/README.md

 err_avg = np.zeros((len(number_of_snapshots_axis), number_of_realizations))
 err_mmse = np.zeros((len(number_of_snapshots_axis), number_of_realizations))
 ```
-Compute multiple measurents of the squared-error in estimating the true coarray autocorrelation matrix for different DoA sets across realiazations.
+Compute multiple measurents of the squared-error in estimating the true coarray autocorrelation matrix for different DoA sets across realizations.
 ```python
 for j in range(number_of_realizations):
     # DoA sources